 The current designated routes do not have transit shelters, or bus stops, as part of their streetscape elements.
-As detailed in the project description, adding transit shelters to these roadways is not proposed (and in the case of the Arroyo Seco, this being a limited access expressway, not feasible).
+As detailed in the project description, adding transit shelters and advertising displays to these roadways is not proposed (and in the case of the Arroyo Seco, this being a limited access expressway, not feasible).
 Much the same is true for the potentially eligible routes.
-In some cases, these are limited access roadways which would mean that there is no pedestrian traffic and therefore, no transit shelters on these routes.
+In some cases, these are limited access roadways which would mean that there is no pedestrian traffic and therefore, no transit shelters or advertising displays on these routes.

-As indicated in Table 2, Siting Parameters, the new shelter locations would not be allowed in the frontage of properties along Federal and State Scenic Highways and would only have a limited allowance within existing commercial, manufacturing, and parking areas.
-Given the limitations for shelter locations and the limited areas associated with any existing or proposed scenic route, any impact would be less than significant.
+As indicated in Table 2, Transit Shelter Zoning Siting Parameters, the new shelter locations would not be allowed in the frontage of properties along Federal and State Scenic Highways and would only have a limited allowance within existing commercial, manufacturing, and parking areas.
+Given the limitations for shelter locations and future advertising displays and the limited areas associated with any existing or proposed scenic route, any impact would be less than significant.
 No mitigation is required.